 So what can you do about problems concentrating?
 We'll explore that in this article.

 Concentration takes a great deal of mental energy.
 Anxiety can take away that mental energy, and the more severe your anxiety the worse it will be.
 Take our free anxiety test to find out your anxiety severity score and receive personalized treatment recommendations.

 Causes of Concentration Problems

 Focus requires a great deal of mental energy.
 There are distractions everywhere in the world, making it harder and harder to pay attention to the tasks at hand.
-Take my anxiety test to find out more.
+Take my free 7 minute anxiety test to find out more.